openmobilityfoundation/mobility-data-specification/README.md

 Other cities include Baltimore, Bellevue, Charlotte, and Oakland, as mentioned in the [NACTO Guidelines for Regulating Shared Micromobility](https://nacto.org/wp-content/uploads/2019/09/NACTO_Shared_Micromobility_Guidelines_Web.pdf), page 48.

+## Providers Using MDS

+Over two dozen mobility service providers around the world use MDS, allowing them to create tools around a single data standard for multiple cities.
+For a full list, see the MDS [provider list](/providers.csv).

 ## Use Cases
 Some examples of how cities are using MDS in practice: